svenboertjens/cmsgpack/USAGE.md

 *"Add an extension type for just encoding."*

 **Arguments:**
-- `id`: The Id to assign to the extension type.
+- `id`: The ID to assign to the extension type.
 - `type`: The extension type.
 - `encfunc`: The function to call for encoding an object of type `type`.